puppetlabs/puppet-specifications/language/func-api.md

       end
     end

-Now we can call the function min with either two numbers, or two strings, and we get automatic dispatching and type checking.
-Should we pass something that is not supported with get an error message that shows the alternatives - say we try to call it this way:
+Now we can call the function `min` with either two numbers, or two strings, and we get automatic dispatching and type checking.
+Should we pass something that is not supported we get an error message that shows the alternatives - say we try to call it this way:

     min(1,2,3)